 - Gather information: Bring the packet with you so the vet knows the exact strength and quantity ingested.

-Resources like the Veterinary Poisons Information Service (VPIS) provide vital data to vets in the UK to help calculate toxic doses and treatment plans.
+Resources like the Veterinary Poisons Information Service (VPIS) provide important poisoning guidance in the UK to support vets managing cases like this.

 Key Takeaway: Treat ingestion as a medical emergency; call your vet immediately and do not wait for symptoms.